Caraxi/SimpleTweaksPlugin/README.md

 ### Target HP
 Shows the current HP value on your target.

+### Limit Target Status Effects (by Aireil)
+Reduces the number of effects allowed to be displayed on target UI

+### Reduced Deep Dungeon Info (by Aireil)
+Condenses the Deep Dungeon Character Info window to allow for a smaller size.

 ## Tooltip Tweaks
 Tweaks that make changes to the item tooltips.